kpochojka/todos/README.md

 # Project 8 for Frontend Path by Openclassrooms.com
-# Task discription:
+Task description:
 1. Add new unit test with Jasmine Framework
 2. Write technical documentation

-# You can find tested app here:
+You can find tested app here:
 https://kpochojka.github.io/todoapp/

-# You can find documentation here:
+You can find documentation here: